cakephp/docs/en/orm/table-objects.rst

 The return value of any ``find`` method is always a :php:class:`Cake\\ORM\\Query` object.
 The Query class allows you to further refine a query after creating it.
-Query objects are evaluated lazily, and do not execute until you start fetching rows, convert it to an array, or when th ``execute()`` method is called::
+Query objects are evaluated lazily, and do not execute until you start fetching rows, convert it to an array, or when the ``execute()`` method is called::

     // Find all the articles.